-Until HM Treasury announce scheme changes there is some uncertainty over the final liability that may emerge.
+Until HM Treasury announce scheme changes there is some uncertainty over the final liability that may emerge but the estimates currently reflected in the accounts are considered reasonable.

 In October 2020 a second ruling in the Lloyds bank case clarified that compensation would be required to members who transferred benefits out since May 1990.
 The Government has not yet acknowledged a liability relating to public service schemes nor indicated an approach to rectifying this.
 It is therefore not yet clear what impact this may have so no allowance has been made for this in the accounts.